microsoft/Mastering-the-Marketplace/docs/ama/index.md

 Billing for usage-based consumption is a requirement for many Azure Managed Applications.
 Get a walkthrough of metered billing and an architectural overview of how it works.

-### Metered Billing for Azure Managed Applications – Demo
+### Metered Billing for Azure Managed Applications

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196412">Video</a>